 - Provides the right amount of creative flexibility: Traditional publishers have strong ideas about how a book should fit into literary trends, while self-publishers have complete creative control and have to make dozens of critical decisions with limited knowledge and experience.
 Good hybrid publishers, on the other hand, provide solid professional guidance and support to help you shape your book, but also give you the right amount of creative flexibility.
 Their goal is to help you make your book your own, but still the best version of itself.

 - Allows a partnership: A good hybrid publisher is someone you can count on to guide you through the pre- and post-publication process and is invested in your success over the lifetime of your book, not just a literary season.

 Hybrid publishing provides multiple benefits to readers and authors, including first-time authors and aspiring authors – clearing away the roadblocks put up by the traditional publishing world.

 Write the Book You’re Meant to Write

 Do you have a message to share?
 If you do, I encourage you to take a look at Write the Book You’re Meant to Write: A Guide for First-time Authors.
 It’s full of guidance and tips to help you bring your book into the world.
-Or check out our newest online coaching program, Aspiring Author to Published Pro.
+Or check out our newest online programs Writer’s Sprint, Memoir Writing Made Easy and Aspiring Author to Published Pro.